 In addition to premium streaming apps such as HBO Max, Disney+, and Apple+, there are a host of ad-supported free providers including Pluto (with 40 million monthly active users [MAU]), Tubi (with 45 million MAU) and STIRR, some of which are owned by major cable companies or movie studios.
 And of course there is Hulu, a constellation of content providers now owned by Disney, which offers both ad-supported and premium tiers.

-The sheer volume of providers means the CTV landscape and ecosystem is incredibly fragmented – and this fragmentation will only increase as other players both small and large enter the marketplace.
+The sheer volume of providers means that CTV landscape and ecosystem is incredibly fragmented – and this fragmentation will only increase as other players both small and large enter the marketplace.

 Second, CTV has a captive audience.
-CTV is a ‘lean-back environment’ where the consumer is passively consuming the content in front of them and thereby actually consuming the ads as they come onscreen.
+CTV is a ‘lean-back environment’ where the consumer is passively consuming the content in front of them.
+Thereby, consuming the ads as they come onscreen.
 Whereas digital media has never been able to exactly pinpoint if someone is actively watching a pre-roll ad, CTV has some ways to more accurately do so.
-If someone is skipping an ad, they’re still seeing it and it’s definitive proof they are there and engaged.
+If someone is skipping an ad, they’re still seeing it.
+It’s definitive proof they are there and engaged.

-And yet CTV is currently poorly optimized for advertisers.
-As cross-device trackability increases, it will be able to show real ROI (for example, we can easily determine someone is watching a program where they are shown an ad for product X; then we will be able to track that they order it from the phone, tablet or computer).
+Yet CTV is currently poorly optimized for advertisers.
+As cross-device trackability increases, it will be able to show real ROI.
+For example, we can easily determine someone is watching a program where they are shown an ad for product X. Then we will be able to track that they order it from the phone, tablet or computer.